The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Introduction

 In general, thanks to Pauli's exclusion principle ($c_{p}^{\ast}c_{p},\,c_{p}c_{p}^{\ast}\leq1$), the error term in \eqref{eq:intro-comm-b-b*} satisfies the simple bound $\delta_{p,q}\left(c_{p}^{\ast}c_{p}+c_{p-k}c_{p-k}^{\ast}\right)\leq2\delta_{p,q}$, but this is even bigger than the leading term $\delta_{p,q}$.
 The key observation is that although these errors terms can not be considered to be small individually, they are so on average.
 For instance

 where $\mathcal{N}_{E}$ is the ``excitation number operator'' defined in \eqref{eq:ParticleHoleSymmetry}.
-Thus for a state where the expectation value of $\mathcal{N}_{E}$ is much smaller than $\sum_{p,q\in L_{k}}\delta_{p,q}=\left|L_{k}\right|$ one may therefore expect that the total contribution of the non-bosonic error terms are also smaller than the leading bosonic behaviour, and justifying this idea rigorously is one of then main results of this paper.
+Thus for states where the expectation value of $\mathcal{N}_{E}$ is much smaller than $\sum_{p,q\in L_{k}}\delta_{p,q}=\left|L_{k}\right| \sim \min\{|k| k_F^2,k_F^3\}$ one may expect that the contribution of the non-bosonic error terms are also smaller than the leading bosonic behaviour.
+Justifying this idea rigorously is one of the main results of this paper.

-In \cite{BNPSS-20,BNPSS-21} an averaging technique was instead implemented directly into the bosonization method, by distributing the particles into ``patches'' near the surface of the Fermi ball.
-Here our bosonization method is conceptually more natural and transparent.

 Note that unlike the works \cite{HaiPorRex-20,BNPSS-20,BNPSS-21} we do not employ the ``particle-hole transformation'' $R$, which maps $\psi_{{\rm FS}}$ to the vacuum, so that we always work directly on the space $\mathcal{H}_{N}$.